Instructions per second: The Gibson Mix (1959)

-The Gibson Mix

 Gibson divided computer instructions into 12 classes, based on the IBM 704 architecture, adding a 13th class to account for indexing time.
 Weights were primarily based on analysis of seven scientific programs run on the 704, with a small contribution from some IBM 650 programs.
 The overall score was then the weighted sum of the average execution speed for instructions in each class.